mikaelpatel/Arduino-Shell/README.md

 ### Extended Instructions

-Shell allows application extension with a virtual member function, trap().
+Shell allows application extension with a virtual member function, `trap()`.
 The function is called when the current instruction could not be handled.
-The trap() function may parse any number of instructions.
-The underscore `_` reserved as an escape operation code.
+The `trap()` function may parse any number of instructions.
+Underscore `_` reserved as an escape operation code.

 ## Example Scripts